paul-lysak/paul_lysak_blog/content/posts/2017-09-18-serverless-lessons-learned.md

 ### [S3](https://aws.amazon.com/s3/)

-Stores the original photos in a bucket which isn't publically available and application code in a folder of another bucket.
+Stores original photos in a bucket which isn't publically available and application code in a folder of another bucket.

 ### [Cognito](https://aws.amazon.com/cognito/)